 AI News Digest

-The agentic coding era accelerates: GitHub opened the floodgates with a full Copilot SDK for building custom AI agents in five languages, Anthropic made a surprise move to lock down third-party Claude access, and a sophisticated social engineering attack compromised a widely-used npm package.
-Here’s your daily briefing.
+GitHub shipped a full Copilot SDK for building custom AI agents in five languages, Anthropic locked down third-party Claude access starting today, and a sophisticated social engineering attack compromised a widely-used npm package.

-GitHub released the Copilot SDK into public preview, and it’s a significant evolution of the platform.
-The SDK lets developers build custom tools, agents, and extensions that integrate directly with Copilot’s infrastructure — across five languages: Node.js, Python, Go, .NET, and Java.
+GitHub released the Copilot SDK into public preview.
+The SDK lets developers build custom tools, agents, and extensions that integrate directly with Copilot’s infrastructure, across five languages: Node.js, Python, Go, .NET, and Java.

 Key capabilities: